jlemein/izzy-renderer/README.md

 Brass vase is rendered using Blinn-Phong shading once again.
 The shininess can be observed clearly.
 ![Brase Vass](doc/brase_vass.png)

-Adding point lights and real time control over the light, making use of ECS' strengths.

-The following examples are delivered as part of the renderer:
-* Normal mapping example
-* Parallax mapping example

-Aside from the scene file and materials file oriented approach, the library can be used as a C++ library as well.
-Take a look at the API documentation and the hello world demo code on how to get started using the library.

-The library has been tested on:
-* Ubuntu 18.04
-* Ubuntu 20.04 (with AMD Ryzen 5700G)

 # Getting started